 Works for me!

 “Helpless Dancer” (Roger’s Theme) begins with dramatic continuous piano and Entwistle’s luscious French horn before dissolving into insistent piano block chords.
 The arrangement is pure musical theatre with Daltrey coming out of either channel to mimic theatrical dialogue.
-This aspect of Jimmy’s personality rants about virtually everything that is wrong in the world, from war to rat-infested housing to homophobia to racial tension to the depersonalization inherent in modern society.
+This aspect of Jimmy’s personality rants about virtually everything wrong in the world, from war to rat-infested housing to homophobia to racial tension to the depersonalization inherent in modern society.
 If it sounds overwhelming, well, it’s supposed to be—this is Jimmy awakened to the ugly truth about the world, an awakening that smashes his shiny ideals into smithereens.
 When he finally gets to the impact of a society gone mad, that impact is expressed through a long pause in the vocal where the dramatic piano and French horn return to build sufficient tension before Daltrey delivers the clinching phrase:

 And when a man is trying to change